blodone/Cable/README.md

 Various packages are also available in [releases](https://github.com/magillos/Cable/releases).

-For AppImage or pyinstaller bundle you may want to download and place local.cable.Cable.desktop in ~/.local/share/applications/ directory, for better icon integration.
+For AppImage you may want to place cable.desktop in ~/.local/share/applications/ directory, for better icon integration.
+For auto-start to work with AppImage, enable Autostart in tray menu and edit Exec entry in ~/.config/autostart/cable-autostart.desktop to point to your AppImage executable (e.g. Exec=/location/on/disk/./Cable-0.9.4.AppImage --minimized).

 You need Pipewire in version 1.0 at least, for connections manager to work.